faruk-guler/LusuaL/Editors/emacs-manipulate-files.md

 </pre>

 This will prompt you to type a filename to open.
 If you do not have a file that already exists, it will create a new file.
 You can load up a directory as well.

-## Exercise

-Play around with opening files and saving files.

-## Quiz Question

-What command is used to open a file?

-## Quiz Answer

-C-x C-f